 - References

-If the story is starting from what you notice in the mirror rather than from a diagnosis name, the most useful complaint-first pages now are Wide Part Hair Loss, Thin Ponytail Hair Loss, Visible Scalp Hair Loss, Hairline Hair Loss, and Crown Hair Loss.
+| The story starts from a visible mirror clue rather than a diagnosis name. | Wide Part Hair Loss, Thin Ponytail Hair Loss, Visible Scalp Hair Loss, Hairline Hair Loss, and Crown Hair Loss | Complaint-first guides help readers start from the sign they actually notice. |

-What pattern hair loss is (men vs women)
+What pattern hair loss is

 Core article on this site: Androgenetic Alopecia: Pattern Hair Loss in Men & Women.